WebAhead6/web-meditation-development/README.md

 ![](https://github.com/WebAhead6/web-meditation-development/blob/master/assets/img/monk.gif)

-This repo contains our Founders and Coders Week 3 project.
-After learning about and practicing working with APIs to request information from the internet, we set to work on creating our own web app utilising (at least) two APIs.
+This repo contains our Founders and Coders Week 1 project.
+After learning about and practicing working with HTML adn CSS

-The website is live on GitHub pages.
-Access it using [this link](https://fac-sixteen.github.io/week-3-agony-yaunt/public/)!

 ---